Picture showing the different stages of the Ludwig scale

 What Is the Ludwig Scale?

 The Ludwig scale is a scale hair loss specialists use to classify female pattern baldness, thereby determining how severe the condition is, as well as the most suitable treatment method.
 The scale was first proposed in 1977.
-Ever since it was approved, it has become widely accepted as the ideal way to measure how female hair loss progresses.
+Since its approval, it has gained widespread acceptance as the ideal method for measuring the progression of female hair loss.

 Female androgenetic alopecia is the major cause of hair loss in women and is difficult to diagnose.
 This scale helps make it easier, so patients can know where they stand by comparing their symptoms to those described in the scale.
-The scale is divided into stages, with each subsequent stage depicting a higher degree of hair loss.
+The scale divides into stages, each representing a higher degree of hair loss than the previous one.

 What Are the Different Stages of the Ludwig Scale?